 An agreement between a group of private companies that produce tax filing software,the Free File Alliance, and the IRS has made it very easy to file your taxes.
+Even filing taxes online.
 The companies have availed their software to be used at absolutely no charge.
 This has resulted in over 40 million people turning to filing taxes electronically because of the ease and safety associated with this method.
 When you file your returns electronically, you also benefit from being able to receive your refund faster than those who have to go through a lot of paperwork.

 In order to use the Free File software, you need to visit the IRS website (www.IRS.gov).
 Here, you will have to choose the preferred program for preparation, printing and filing of your taxes returns.